 The astrometric residuals of known asteroid association are shown in Figure 31.
-Astrometric precision for solar system sources is excellent, the majority of objects detected within 0".1 of their expected positions.
-Taking the unsigned median residuals to search for biases, we find that previously-known objects have mean residuals of 0."001 and -0."016 in the RA and Dec directions 2177 respectively, while newly-discovered objects have mean residuals of -0.''035 and -0.''010 in the RA and Dec directions, respectively.
-These mean residuals are small enough to eliminate the possibility of a timing offset greater than the second-scale shutter motion (which is uncharacterized for LSSTComCam).
+Astrometric precision for solar system sources is excellent, the majority of objects detected within 0''.1 of their expected positions.
+Taking the unsigned median residuals to search for biases, we 2174 find that previously-known objects have mean residuals of 0.''001 and -0.''016 in the RA and Dec directions